 This program provides a culturally safe environment, mechanisms for healing, a shared discourse, along with language and tools to enable participants to gain a sense of understanding and control in their lives.
 The program also encourages individuals to confront and deal strategically with the impact of rejection, hurt and anger in their lives and to understand that rejection is the foundation of all hurt.
 Participants examine their hurt and rejection and reflect on how this is manifested in their actions towards the people around them.
 Participants are also encouraged to examine their own personal hurt in order to heal themselves.
 This is seen as the first step in addressing the hurt they inflict on others within their personal relationships, their family and the overall patterns of violence and abuse in their lives.

-The participants engage in contemporary forms of Aboriginal knowledge and reconnect with aspects of culture in order to strengthen their sense of self and their Aboriginal identity.
-This reorients them to a new meaningful existence.
-Cultural knowledge is seen as the mechanism for Aboriginal people to understand their actions, their work and how to live their life.
-Although the main target of the program is Aboriginal people, the program does not discriminate against assisting non-Aboriginal populations.
-The program emphasises taking personal responsibility for making the best possible choices as essential to the healing process and transformation of the individual, and facilitates self-respect and meaningful connections to others.
+Participants engage with contemporary forms of Aboriginal knowledge and reconnect with aspects of culture in order to strengthen their sense of self and their Aboriginal identity.
+This reorients participants to a new meaningful existence.
+Cultural knowledge is seen as a mechanism for Aboriginal people to understand their actions, their work and how to live their lives.
+Although the main target of the program is Aboriginal people, the program will also assist non-Aboriginal people.
+Red Dust Healing emphasises the importance of personal responsibility for making the best possible choices as essential to the healing process, an individual’s transformation and the generation of self-respect and meaningful connections to others.

-The program is designed to acknowledge the need to approach the healing journey in an individualised and personalised manner so that participants can apply the tools and learnings to their own circumstances.
-This is done so using narratives from the individual’s life encourages them to reflect on their own situation while applying the messages delivered by the program.
+The design of the program acknowledges the need to approach the healing journey in an individualised and personalised manner so that participants can apply their new tools and knowledge to their own circumstances.
+This is done using narratives from an individual’s life and encouraging them to reflect on their own situation whilst applying the program’s messages.